 You can call the Medicare fraud hotline or report the fraud by contacting one of these organizations:

 - Department of Health and Human Services (HHS) Office of Inspector General (OIG) Medicare fraud hotline at 1-800-HHS-TIPS (1-800-447-8477) you can contact them 24 hours a day, 7 days a week

 - Contact the HHS by mail at HHS Tips Hotline, PO Box 23489, Washington, DC 20026-348

 - Centers for Medicare and Medicaid Services (CMS) at 1-800-MEDICARE (1-800-633-4227) they are available 24 hours a day, 7 days a week

 - Contact CMS by mail at Medicare Beneficiary Contact Center, PO Box 39, Lawrence, KS 66044

-If you’re reporting Medicare fraud, waste or abuse it’s helpful to have some of your information ready; such as your Medicare number, provider information, information about the service that was supposedly provided, and the reason you think fraud was committed.
+If you’re reporting Medicare fraud, waste or abuse it’s helpful to have some of your information ready.

 If a reported Medicare fraud leads to the recovery of funds, Medicare may provide a reward.
 If you or someone you know suspects fraud, waste or abuse, report it immediately.